 How to Become a U.S. Citizen (Part 1)

-Becoming a US citizen through naturalization is a major milestone for most immigrants to the United States.
+Achieving US citizenship through naturalization is a major milestone for most immigrants to the United States.
 Most frequently, future immigrants come to the U.S. on a temporary visa, and later, they become permanent residents.
-Naturalization is the last step in a long process.
+US citizenship is the last step in a long process.

 In this video, Carl Shusterman, a former INS Citizenship Attorney (1976-82) whose seven-attorney law firm has assisted thousands of persons across the United States in becoming citizens through for over 30 years, explains the basics of the process.